Adoptions

 Angel, or Angelus, is a male Quaker Parrot of unknown age.
 He was found outside in February of this year.
 Not much is known about him, but he's a pretty friendly boy.

 This is Jellybean the Maximilian Pionus.
-He hatched in May of 2025, making him 21 years old.
-Jellybean is not a cuddly bind, but he is intelligent and inquisitive.
-He is quite the talker, and that will probably show again once he is out of the store environment.
+He hatched on May 30th of 2005, making him 21 years old.
+Jellybean is not a cuddly bird, but more of a perch potato.
+He is intelligent, inquisitive, and quite the talker.
+That will probably show again once he is out of the store environment.
+This guy is a little unsteady on his feet, so we would not recommend allowing him onto your shoulder to avoid a fall.

 It's a jungle in there!